WHAT TO DO IN PARIS IN 4 DAYS – ITINERARY

 No trip to any place with a river would be complete without a boat cruise.
 At least to me.
 And when in Paris, I recommend going on an evening river cruise.

-Boat stations are close to the Notre Dame, so if you want to visit this area again, why not spend your afternoon here before hopping on a boat?
+Boat stations are close to Notre Dame, so if you want to revisit this area, why not spend your afternoon here before hopping on a boat?

 Of course, you can do it in the daytime, too, but as mentioned above, Paris at night is like a different world and a River Cruise at night is one of the best things to experience in Paris.